yuanhong-wang/yuanhong-wang.github.io/index.md

 ## News

+- **[Sep.
+2024]** Join the School of Artificial Intelligence at Jilin University as an Assistant Professor.
 - **[Jul.
 2024]** We provide a unifying framework for WFOMC with axioms by bridging it with graph polynomials.
 Preprint is available.
 - **[Mar.
 2024]** Journal version of our LICS paper is accepted by AIJ, now sampling **C2** is lifted!
 - **[Jul.
 2023]** Visit CTU in Prague.
 Hello, Prague!